Mill Levy Information

 Residents are encouraged to visit DMFPD.org for additional information and to submit questions directly to the board at Board@DMFPD.org.
 Please check back frequently for updates to the website as they are available.

-Vote YES this November to help save EMS on the mountain — because when every second counts, local response matters.
+Vote YES this November to help save EMS in our district — because when every second counts, local response matters.